SFPC/code-societies/README.md

 - this will create a copy of this repository under your account, you should be automatically taken this new page on your account

 ##### setting up Terminal for contribution
-- clone your forked repository with `$ git clone url-of-repo`
+- clone your forked repository with `$ git clone https-url-of-github-repository`
 - `$ cd code-societies`
 - `$ git remote add upstream https://github.com/SFPC/code-societies.git`
 - Check that you have added upstream correctly with `$ git remote -v`